-See ballot examples on the second page of LWVBC tri-fold brochure on Problems with Plurality Voting
+See ballot examples on the second page of the LWVBC brochure Working Toward Better Voting Method.

 Colorado has been on the forefront of more expressive voting methods for more than 100 years.
 Ranking methods were used in the first half of the 20th century in many communities, including Pueblo, Denver, Colorado Springs, Fort Collins and Boulder.
 More recently, local governments have implemented more expressive voting methods — Basalt, Aspen, Telluride, and student elections at the University of Colorado at Boulder.

 Legislation allowing a ranking method in local elections passed in the Colorado state legislature in 2008.
 Legislation allowing a rating method (approval) voting in local elections has been introduced three times since 2013–so far without success.

 No voting method is perfect.
 Each has its strengths and weaknesses.
 Although plurality voting is very simple to understand and implement, there is a general consensus among voting experts that plurality voting is the worst voting method.